POLICE ENTRY REQUIREMENTS AND ASSESSMENTS

-To give you a chance to practice for the real PAT, free rehearsals are run regularly by recruitment staff or Physical Education Officers.
+To practice for the real PAT, you must book in a compulsory PAT rehearsal, which is free and run regularly by Physical Education Officers.
 Your physical ability and fitness will be assessed and you’ll get advice on how to achieve the fitness requirements for the real test.

-We recommend that you don't sit the actual PAT until you can comfortably pass a rehearsal.
-You can do as many rehearsals as you like.
+We recommend that you don’t sit the actual PAT until you can comfortably pass a rehearsal.
+Most applicants should be able to do this within three (3) rehearsal sessions, but all applicants have to complete at least one (1).

 For the PAT, you will be tested on four basic elements.
 These are: